How to Report Crypto on Taxes – Easy Guide for the US [2023]

 How do I report my crypto earnings and rewards

-In the US, receiving income from crypto activities like crypto interest vehicles, staking rewards, airdrops, hard forks, salaries, or payments is taxed under income taxes.
+In the US, receiving income from crypto activities like crypto interest vehicles, staking rewards, airdrops, hard forks, salaries, or payments is taxed under ordinary income tax rates.

 You need to determine the Fair Market Value (in USD) of that income, measured at the time you received any of those crypto earnings or rewards.